If your hand should cause you to sin cut it off:

 These prayers remind us of the importance of blessing ourselves with Holy Water and sprinkling our houses with Holy Water.

 There is a battle going on in the lives of each of us, a battle going on for the lives of each of us, a battle between good and evil.
 Through his cross Jesus has won the battle but it is up to us now to accept his grace and live as those redeemed by Jesus.
-Jesus is asking us to reflect on our lives to see if anything is leading us in the wrong direction and if so to take steps to remedy occasions of sin and live in the grace of Jesus so that we may hear him say to us at the end, “You are mine.”
+Jesus is asking us to reflect on our lives to see if anything is leading us in the wrong direction and, if so, to take steps to remedy occasions of sin and live in the grace of Jesus so that we may hear him say to us at the end, “You are mine.”

 Copyright © Fr.
 Tommy Lane 2003 and later modifications